ClarkRT19/Retriever-Wizard/README.md

 # 🧙‍♂️ Retriever Wizard
-A simple tool to visualize images using premade embeddings and metadata, incl. a small testset of 1000 images.
+A simple tool to visualize images using premade embeddings and metadata, incl. a small testset of a 1000 images.

 ## Overview
 Retriever Wizard is a Streamlit app for AI-based exploration of large image collections.
 It compares images by using visual similarity ( with precomputed embeddings) and provides fast nearest-neighbor search, ranked inspection, and simple 2D projections (UMAP or t-SNE).
 Typical uses include: